syncfusion-content/wpf-docs/wpf/SfTreeGrid/Interactive-Features.md

 {% endhighlight %}
 {% endtabs %}

-While dropping, the dragged node(s) can be added above or below or as a child node based on its drop position.
-For example, if you drop at the bottom of node, it will be added below the node and if you are dropping over the node, it will be added as child of that node.
+When dropping, the dragged node(s) can be added above or below or as a child node based on its drop position.
+For example, if you drop on the bottom of node, it will be added below the node.
+If dropping over the node, it will be added as a child of that node.

 ![](Interactive-Features_images/DragandDropDemo.gif)

-N> Row Drag-and-Drop for SfTreeGrid support provided from Volume 2 2018 release (v16.2.0.41).
+N> Row drag-and-drop for the SfTreeGrid support is provided from Volume 2 2018 release (v16.2.0.41).

-#### Dragging Multiple Nodes
+### Dragging multiple nodes

-SfTreeGrid allows user to drag multiple selected nodes.
-You can enable multiple selection by setting SfTreeGrid.SelectionMode as `Multiple` or `Extended`.
+The SfTreeGrid allows you to drag multiple selected nodes by setting the SfTreeGrid.SelectionMode as `Multiple` or `Extended`.

 ![](Interactive-Features_images/InteractiveFeatures_img8.png)

-### Drag-and-Drop Options
+## Drag-and-drop options

-The SfTreeGrid control has below set of API's which is allow to control the drag-and-drop options manually.
+The SfTreeGrid control has the following properties to control the drag-and-drop options manually.

 <table>
 <tr>